amrabdelhameed1001/Data-Base-and-visulization-for-Saudi-Compony-Meetings/README.md

 # Data-Base-and-visulization-for-Saudi-Compony-Meetings
- A project to follow up the meetings of a Saudi group of companies:
+ A project to track the meetings of a Saudi group of companies:
 - The first page: the agenda of the meeting for the week, which includes all the data such as the title of the meeting, its purpose, the points that will be discussed, the tasks assigned to each person, the rate of completion, and the recommendations of the meeting.

 - The second page is for attendance and absence, in front of each person's name, there are three boxes that monitor either his presence, his absence, or his excused absence, with a chart showing that.